Texas Board of Criminal Justice

 (term expires 2/2021), was appointed to the TBCJ in August 2015.
 Derrelynn Perryman chairs the Victim Services Committee and is a member of Health Care, Human Resources and Rehabilitation and Reentry Programs committees.
 She is the Victim Advocate Director for the Tarrant County Criminal District Attorney's Office.
 She also serves as an adjunct instructor for the School of Social Work and the Criminal Justice and Criminology Department at the University of Texas at Arlington.
 She retired from the Arlington Police Department after serving for 21 years as the Victim Services Coordinator.
 She is a certified peace officer instructor, trains officers and first responders, and is a member of the Critical Incident Team with the Arlington Police Department.
 Ms. Perryman earned her bachelor's and master's degrees in social work from The University of Texas at Arlington.

 Thomas P. Wingate, Member

 (term expires 2/2019), was appointed to the TBCJ in April 2013.
 Mr. Wingate chairs the Legal Committee and is a member of Community Corrections, Rehabilitation and Reentry Programs, and the Victim Services committees.
 He earned a Bachelor of Business Administration from St. Mary's University, followed by a Juris Doctor from the University of Texas School of Law, and is a Career Prosecutor Graduate from the National College of District Attorneys.
+He served in the U.S. Army, seven years active duty and 21 years in the active Reserves.
 In 2007, Governor Perry appointed him Judge, 430th District Court, Hidalgo County.
-Mr. Wingate is an attorney specializing in commercial and residential real estate law.
+Mr. Wingate is an attorney Board Certified in commercial and residential real estate law.